MultiSafepay/docs/content/payments/methods/pay-later/afterpay/integration-and-testing.md

 ## Testing

-To enable AfterPay in your MultiSafepay test account, email the Integration Team at <integration@multisafepay.com>

-To get a test AfterPay API key, you can either:
+**1.** Request a test API key from AfterPay via either:

-- Request one in your implementation ticket with AfterPay, **or**
+- Your implementation ticket with AfterPay, **or**
 - Email <sales@afterpay.nl>

-AfterPay shares the test AfterPay API key with MultiSafepay so that we can configure it for you.
+AfterPay shares the test key with MultiSafepay.

+**2.** To enable AfterPay in your MultiSafepay test account, email the Integration Team at <integration@multisafepay.com>

 ### Test an AfterPay order